NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 *Required*

 **Manifest**
-For this NIM Agent Blueprint, you need the following components:
+For this NVIDIA Omniverse Blueprint, you need the following components:

 | Component | Notes |
 | :---- | :---- |